idachev/autohomebackup/README.md

 :zap: The paths in `EXCLUDE` option must be relative to `BASE_DIR` or `BASE_DIR/DIRS_TO_BACKUP`

-:zap: The `Dropbox-App-Name` will be the one that you configured from [Dropbox SDK PHP - Get a Dropbox API key](https://github.com/dropbox/dropbox-sdk-php#get-a-dropbox-api-key) authentication setup.
+:zap: The `Dropbox-App-Name` will be the one for which you generated the access token.

 :zap: The `/home/<cpaneluser>/mysql-backups` from examples above is a directory where [Auto MySQL Backup](https://sourceforge.net/projects/automysqlbackup/) is setup to regularly backup MySQL database files.
 Its cron job should be placed to be executed before the cron job for Auto Home Backup.